 Mainline Surface HMA Coarse aggregate: The material retained on the No. 4 sieve, shall consist of angular fragments obtained from crushed quarry stone and be free of dirt or other objectionable materials.
 Coarse aggregate shall have a Micro-Deval value of 15.0 percent or less as determined by AASHTO T 327.
 The crushed stone shall have a maximum of 1.5% material finer than the No. 200 mesh when tested in accordance with AASHTO T-11.
-Flat and elongated particles shall not exceed a maximum of 8% at a 5:1 ratio in accordance with AASHTO T-335.
+Flat and elongated particles shall not exceed a maximum of 8% at a 5:1 ratio in accordance with AASHTO D-4791.
+Coarse aggregate angularity shall be a minimum of 95/90 in accordance with AASHTO T-335.